“Richard Niles is a great orchestrator and musician

 1985 was a busy year beginning with producing & arranging “Like Butterflies” for Dusty Springfield.

 Niles began his association with producer Trevor Horn arranging the song “Date Stamp” for the ABC album “Lexicon of Love”.
 Niles then arranged Why Does it Have To Be This Way?” for Horn’s production of Anne Pigalle.
-Horn then asked Niles to arrange the Horn/Lipson production “Slave To The Rhythm” for Grace Jones.
+Horn then asked Niles to arrange the Horn/Lipson production “Slave To The Rhythm”

 For this still groundbreaking album, Niles assembled an 85-piece orchestra and a full jazz big band, dubbed “The Strictly Unreasonable Big Beat Colossus”.
 This later became Niles’ own ensemble, a monster of a band named Bandzilla.